emersion/soju/contrib/clients.md

 # [Weechat]

-By default, WeeChat doesn't request any IRCv3 capability.
-To enable all supported capabilities as of WeeChat 3.3:
+A [Weechat script] is available to provide better integration with soju.
+The script will automatically connect to all of your networks once a single connection to soju is set up in Weechat.

+On WeeChat 3.2-, no IRCv3 capabilities are enabled by default.
+To enable them:

-    /set irc.server_default.capabilities account-notify,away-notify,cap-notify,chghost,extended-join,invite-notify,message-tags,multi-prefix,server-time,setname,userhost-in-names
+    /set irc.server_default.capabilities account-notify,away-notify,cap-notify,chghost,extended-join,invite-notify,multi-prefix,server-time,userhost-in-names
     /save
     /reconnect -all

 See `/help cap` for more information.

-A [Weechat script] is available to provide better integration with soju.
-The script will automatically connect to all of your networks once a single connection to soju is set up in Weechat.

 [IRCv3 support tables]: https://ircv3.net/software/clients
 [gamja]: https://sr.ht/~emersion/gamja/